vseryakov/backendjs/README.md

     bkj.server.start()
 ```

+## NPM packages as modules

+In case different modules is better keep separately for maintenance or development purposes they canbe split into
+separate NPM packages, the structure is the same, modules must be in the modules/ folder and the package must be loadable
+via require as usual.
+In most cases just empty index.js is enough.
+Such modules will not be loaded via rrquire though but
+by the backendjs `core.loadModule` machinery, the NPM packages are just keep different module directories separate from each other.

+The config parameter `npm-packages` can be used to specify NPM package names to be loaded separated by comma, as with the default
+application structure all subfolders inside each NPM package will be added to the core:

+  - modules will be loaded from the modules/ older
+  - locales from the locales/ folder
+  - files in the web/ folder will be added to the static search path
+  - all tempates from views/ folder will be used for rendering

+If there is a config file present as `etc/config` it will be loaded as well, this way each package can maintain its default config parameters if necessary
+without touching other or global configuration.
+Although such config files will not be reloaded on changes, when NPM installs or updtes packages it
+moves files around so watching the old config is no point because the updated config file will be different.

 # Database schema definition

 The backend support multiple databases and provides the same db layer for access.
 Common operations are supported and all other specific usage can be achieved by